 These people gone under the sway of craving for births—

-Base people floundering in the jaws of death,
+People floundering in the jaws of death,

-Not free from craving for repeated birth.
+Not free from craving for existence.

-Like fish in a stream fast drying-up,
+Like fish in a stream fast drying up,

 Seeing it so, fare unselfish in this life,